SmoothOperator/smoothoperator.github.io/resume.md

 https://www.linkedin.com/in/marshallpeck/

+[Check out my 2014-2024 photogallery](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8) for a view into my creative process and projects.

 ---

 ### About Me
+In 2014, I started ProtoBuilds.com a 3D printing and prototyping company after success on the early service aggregator platforms: 3Dhubs and Makexyz.

-As a freelance professional, I have worked for dozens of companies providing 3D printing, CNC machining, prototyping and design services for about **10 years** (since 2014) across a wide range of industries from: consumer products, medical devices, light industrial machinine equipment, defence and for companies large and small.
-I have provided fabrication, consulting or design work for firms like **SpaceX**, **NXP** and have worked with 100's of other businesses over the years.
+I have worked for dozens of companies providing 3D printing, CNC machining, prototyping and design services (since 2014) across a wide range of industries from: consumer products, medical devices, light industrial machine equipment, defence and for companies large and small.
+I have provided digital fabrication services, consulting or design work for firms like SpaceX, NXP, Ottobock just to name a few.

-I have worked for a companies on either short-term contract by-the-hour or all-inclusive project, on-site or remote basis depending on needs of client/project where services required of me are valued anywhere from a few hundred dollars to 10's of thousands, requiring me to manage complex projects and reliably project outcomes over several months.
+Over the many years, I have worked in a variety of capacities either short-term, contract by-the-hour, all-inclusive project, on-site or remote depending on needs of client/project.
+Services required of me have been valued anywhere from a few hundred dollars to 10's of thousands of dollars, requiring me to: propose, estimate, quote, invoice, manage and deliver a variety of complex projects, maintain my own commercial office as well as acquire, train and retain a staff ranging from 1-4 people.

+ProtoBuilds started out as a quick answer to when people asked for more in depth assistance with their project and grew into a unique, small yet professional, product development and creative fabrication studio.
+I have 100’s of pictures from its peak years.
+It was a lot of fun.

+Nowadays I work solo as a freelance industrial designer for select projects or companies and enjoy free time hanging out with my 1 year old Australian Kelpie and 14 year old, yet still adventurous, cat.

+I have enjoyed being a business owner, exploring my passions, interests, realizing dreams of mine, and of others whose dreams I helped turn into reality.
+I believe my experience may be unique for its variety.

-My specialties are design for rapid manufacturing, 2.5D + 3D CNC machining, SLA, SLS, FDM and fabrication of items or assemblies for end-use function, aesthetic prototypes, or short run-manufacturing.
+My specialties are design for rapid manufacturing (3D printing), 2.5D + 3D CNC machining, SLA, SLS, FDM and fabrication of items or assemblies for end-use function, aesthetic prototypes, or short run-manufacturing.

-My design software of choice is Fusion 360 for which, you may consider me an expert in many of it's areas.
-Assemblies utilizing custom threads, interlocking parts or compliant mechanisms is something I have a lot of experience with, for example.
+My design software of choice is Fusion 360.
+I’m proficient in many of its areas and have been using that software since its approximate year of release (2013).
+I am also well practiced in a variety of hand fabrication tools, power tools and the like.

-I have in the past, over many years, augmented teams with additional labor, taken on certain types of projects, full service or consulted.
-In that time, I have enjoyed being a business owner, exploring my passions, interests, and realizing many a dream.
-I belive my experience is unique.

-*What I'm looking for* is a new, interesting challenge and long-term project.
-That is why I am seeking full-time employment at an established firm or startup with salary range 90k+

 ---

+# What I'm looking for…
+A new, interesting challenge and long-term project.
+That is why I am seeking full-time employment at an established firm or startup with a salary range 90k+.

+I’m happy to continue living in the Austin, TX area.
+However, I am hoping for the possibility of moving to better weather climates on either coast.

 ### Experience
 **Founder & Operator – ProtoBuilds LLC** *(2014 - Present)*
 - Managed quick-turnaround 3D printing and design services for high-value projects (>$50K), overseeing staff and project execution.
 - Designed and prototyped mechanical/electrical systems, specializing in 3D printing and CNC machine design.
 - Provided consulting, product development, and manufacturing solutions to hundreds of badass clients.

-[Check out my 2014-2024 photogallery](https://photos.app.goo.gl/z1X7arV6D6iKYqBN8) for a view into my creative process and projects.

 ---